Governor Larry Hogan

 Governor Lawrence J. Hogan, Jr. was inaugurated as the 62nd governor of the State of Maryland on January 21, 2015.
 He is only the second Republican governor in Maryland in nearly 50 years, and the first Maryland governor from Anne Arundel County to be elected in over 100 years.

-For more than 25 years, Governor Hogan worked in the private sector as a successful Maryland businessman.
-Frustration with the out-of-touch leadership in Annapolis led him to found Change Maryland, the largest nonpartisan organization in state history dedicated to bringing fiscal responsibility and common sense to Maryland state government.
+Prior to being elected, Governor Hogan worked in the private sector for more than 25 years as a successful Maryland business owner.
+Frustration with the out-of-touch leadership in Annapolis led him to found Change Maryland, the largest nonpartisan organization in state history, dedicated to bringing fiscal responsibility and common sense to Maryland state government.

-Spurred by massive public engagement and success of Change Maryland, Governor Hogan ran for the state’s highest office in 2014 on a platform of fiscal restraint, tax relief and job creation.
-He was able to win 20 out of 23 counties by an average of 35 percent, leading to the return of balanced government to Annapolis for the first time since 2006.
+Spurred by massive public engagement and the success of Change Maryland, Governor Hogan ran for the state’s highest office in 2014 on a platform of fiscal restraint, tax relief, and job creation.
+On November 5, 2014, he won 20 out of 23 counties by an average of 35 percent, leading to the return of balanced government to Annapolis for the first time since 2006.

-He cut tolls at every single facility across the state for the first time in over 50 years, reduced or eliminated 255 different fees; prevented 100 job-killing regulations from taking effect; repealed the notorious rain tax mandate; cut taxes for retirees; and returned more than $200 million in refund checks to overtaxed citizens.
+Governor Hogan cut tolls at every single toll facility across the state for the first time in more than 50 years; reduced or eliminated 255 different fees; prevented 100 job-killing regulations from taking effect; repealed the notorious rain tax mandate; cut taxes for retirees; and returned more than $200 million in refund checks to overtaxed citizens.
 In total, Governor Hogan has provided Marylanders nearly $700 million in tax, toll, and fee relief.

-The Governor has also faced a number of unexpected challenges in his first year.
-Just ninety days after being sworn in, Baltimore City was overwhelmed with the worst violence and riots the city had seen in 47 years.
-Governor Hogan acted swiftly and decisively by declaring a state of emergency and calling in the National Guard.
-Calm was restored promptly and the Governor and his entire team received credit for strong leadership, and for the rapid and effective response.
+Governor Hogan has also faced a number of unexpected challenges.
+Just ninety days after his inauguration, Baltimore City was overwhelmed with the worst violence the city had experienced in 47 years.
+Governor Hogan acted swiftly and decisively, declaring a State of Emergency and calling in the National Guard.
+Order was restored, and the Hogan administration received credit for strong leadership, and a rapid and effective response.

-Just sixty days after the riots in Baltimore, Governor Hogan was diagnosed with Stage 3 non-Hodgkin’s Lymphoma.
-Over the next five months, he underwent 30 days of aggressive, 24-hour chemotherapy, multiple surgeries, spinal taps, and countless scans, drug therapies and other procedures.
-On November 16, 2015, after completing a PET scan at the University of Maryland Medical Center in Baltimore, the Governor announced that he is 100% cancer free and in complete remission, and would begin an ongoing regimen of preventative maintenance to help lower the risk of recurrence.
-Since waging his own fight, Governor Hogan has taken on a new calling – to raise resources and awareness for all those battling cancer, and do whatever it takes to find a cure for this terrible disease.
+Sixty days after the riots in Baltimore, Governor Hogan was diagnosed with Stage 3 non-Hodgkin’s Lymphoma.
+Over the next five months, he would undergo 30 days of aggressive, 24-hour chemotherapy, multiple surgeries, spinal taps, scans, drug therapies, and other procedures.
+On November 16, 2015, after completing a scan at the University of Maryland Medical Center in Baltimore, he announced that he was 100% cancer free and in complete remission.
+Since waging his own fight, Governor Hogan has made it his mission to raise awareness for all those battling cancer, and support efforts to find a cure.

 Governor Hogan is married to Yumi Hogan, a first generation Korean-American, and an artist and a teacher.
 She is the first Asian First Lady in Maryland history and the first Korean-American First Lady in United States history.
 They have three daughters: Julie, Jaymi, and Kim and a dog named Lexi.